COVID-19 Vaccine - Facts and FAQs

 Many parents have concerns about how their child might react to getting vaccinated.
 But there are simple ways to help make it a positive, calm experience.
 Here are a few:

 - Talk to your child before the visit about what to expect.
-Remind your child that vaccines can keep him or her healthy.
+Remind your child that vaccines can keep them healthy.

 - Be positive.
 Getting vaccinated will help your children enjoy activities like sports, choir, and parties with some added confidence that they are protected!